Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

-# Python Type Checker Architecture: A Pyright-Inspired Approach
+# Jac Type Checker Architecture: A Pyright-Inspired Approach

 ## Table of Contents